itz-Mayank/Face-Eye-liveness-Detection/README.md

 # To Train and Extract the model Run :
 - python train.py

-# To predict the realtime face liveness
+# To predict the realtime face liveness Run :
 - python prediction.py

+# To use the model Run :
+- python main.py